Ahmad Shah II's invasion of Mewar

-Ahmad Shah II's invasion of Mewar was a military conflict between the Kingdom of Mewar and the Islamic Sultanate of Gujarat.
+Ahmad Shah II's invasion of Mewar was a military conflict between the Kingdom of Mewar and the Gujarat Sultanate.
 This invasion was an attempt to punish the Rana of Mewar Kumbha for defeating the Gujarati forces at Nagaur earlier.
 Initially, Gujarat's Sultan Qutub-ud-din Ahmad Shah II besieged Abu and defeated Rao of Sirohi and marched towards Kumbhalgarh.
 The attack caused by Gujarat was well responded by Mewaris and their Rana who defeated Gujarat's forces at Abu and later defeated the Sultan himself at Kumbhalgarh forcing him to return to Gujarat and to drop the plans to occupy Nagaur.

 Background

-The invasion of Timur the Lame has weakened the grip of the Delhi Sultanate over a large number of its subahs.
-One of them was Nagaur's ruler Firoz Khan who belonged to the family of Kings of Gujarat.
+The invasion of Timur has weakened the grip of the Delhi Sultanate over a large number of its subahs.
+One of them was Nagaur's ruler Firoz Khan who belonged to the family of Sultans of Gujarat.
 He was originally the governor of the same province under the Sultans of Delhi.
-He had, however, thrown off! his allegiance to Delhi and become independent.
+He had, however, thrown off his allegiance to Delhi and become independent.

-Firoz died in 1455 which started a succession struggle between his two sons Shams Khan and Mujhaid Khan.
+Firoz Khan died in 1455 which started a succession struggle between his two sons Shams Khan and Mujhaid Khan.
 Initially, Shams succeeded his father but after a stiff resistance, he faced from his brother forced him to evacuate the throne and flee to Mewar for help which Rana of Mewar Kumbha agreed to give him on the condition that he would destroy the battlements of the fort of Nagaur.
-When he failed to fulfill the terms he was banished from Nagaur.
-He fled towards Gujarat where he gave his daughter as a wife to the Sultan of Gujarat in return the Sultan of Gujarat would wrest Nagaur from Rana Kumbha.
-Initially, Sultan Qutb-ud-Din, or Ahmad Shah II sent a large army under Rai Ram Chandar and Malik Gadday to take back Nagaur.
-The Maharana allowed the army to approach Nagaur when he came out, and after a severe engagement, inflicted a crushing defeat on the Gujarat army, nearly annihilating it to the last men.
-Only a few reached Ahmedabad to carry the news of the disaster to the Sultan.
+Maharana Kumbha invaded Nagaur and installed Shams Khan to the throne.
+Mujahid Khan fled to Malwa.
+However, Shams Khan refused to demolish part of his battlements and instead strengthened his fortifications.
+Enraged, Kumbha marched again.
+Shams fled to Ahmadabad for help, leaving his army behind.
+Sultan Ahmad Shah of Gujarat received him, married Shams Khan's daughter, and sent reinforcements under Malik Gadai and Raja Ramchandra.
+The combined Nagaur-Ahmadabad forces were completely defeated.
+Maharana Kumbha then captured the fort of Nagaur, demolished its bastions, and took its treasures.
+Many Muslims were killed and others taken captive.
+He also seized Nagaur and the nearby territory of Sapadalaksha, but later returned the territory to the Sultan, who agreed to acknowledge Kumbha's overlordship.